Yosef Yitzchak Schneersohn: Launch of Lubavitch activities in the United States

-After his successor's passing and burial next to his father-in-law, philanthropist Joseph Gutnick of Melbourne, Australia, established the Ohel Chabad-Lubavitch Center on Francis Lewis Boulevard in Queens, which is located adjacent to the joint grave site.
+The Ohel Chabad-Lubavitch Center, located adjacent to the Ohel, was established by philanthropist Joseph Gutnick of Melbourne, Australia.

 Book collection

 During his life in Smolensk, Rabbi Schneersohn set up a collection of his family's religious books and writings.
 It includes texts dating back to the 16th century.
 After World War I, the Bolsheviks found part of the collection and moved it to the Russian State Library.
 Another part of the collection was confiscated by Soviet troops in Nazi Germany during World War II and moved to Russia's military archive.
 In 1994, seven books were loaned to the U.S. Library of Congress for 60 days through an inter-library exchange program.

 The books were given to the Chabad-Lubavitch library which helped to prolong the use of the books twice, in 1995 and 1996, before they finally refused to return them to Russia in 2000.
 They proposed an exchange for the opportunity to keep the books indefinitely, but Russia refused.
 In 2004, the Chabad-Lubavitch filed a lawsuit against Russia, claiming the remaining books.
-In 2010, an American court granted their claim, which Russia ignored as invalid.
+In 2010, a U.S. federal judge ordered Russia to return the library to Agudas Chasidei Chabad of the United States.
+Russia continued to hold the collection; in 2013, a U.S. judge imposed a $50,000-per-day fine for failing to return it.
 In retaliation, in 2011 Russia put a ban on lending works to American museums.
-In 2014, Senior United States District Judge Royce C. Lamberth imposed fines of $50,000 a day for Russia refusing to return the Schneersohn collection of more than 12,000 books and 50,000 religious papers.
 Since Rabbi Schneersohn had no heirs, Russia claims the collection is a national treasure of the Russian people.
 This dispute is related to the deteriorating ties between Moscow and the U.S. over the ongoing 2014 Russian military intervention in Ukraine.
 A Russian court ruled that the Library of Congress should pay fines of $50,000 a day for refusing to return the books.